- About the Beit Midrash Research Project

 Beit Midrash Research Project

 Havruta can be viewed as a microcosm for some of the ideals of engagement and learning with texts and peers.
-Our framework for havruta text study provides one effective way of explaining how this occurs and for helping people learn how to do it better.
-Our research contributes to the literature on collaborative learning, interpretive discussion, text study, classroom discourse, and teacher development and practice.
+Our framework for havruta text study provided one effective way of explaining how this occurs and for helping people learn how to do it better.
+Our research contributed to the literature on collaborative learning, interpretive discussion, text study, classroom discourse, and teacher development and practice.

-We work with selected practitioners and educational institutions to teach our approach to havruta learning, and we study what occurs in different settings.
-To date, we have conducted three design experiments:
+We worked with selected practitioners and educational institutions to teach our approach to havruta learning, and we studied what occurs in different settings.
+We conducted three design experiments: